Rich Gedman: Coaching

 In 2002, Gedman became a coach with the North Shore Spirit, a team in the independent Northeast League.
 He was also the Spirit's bench coach.
 He then managed the Worcester Tornadoes, in the Can-Am League, from 2005 through 2010.
 The Tornadoes won the Can-Am League title in their first year of existence.
 In his six years in Worcester, Gedman led the team to a 283–290 record, 10–6 in the postseason.

-On January 10, 2011, Gedman returned to organized baseball when he was named hitting coach for the Lowell Spinners, the Red Sox' Short Season-A affiliate in the New York–Penn League, returning to the Boston organization after a two-decade absence.
-In 2012, Gedman was promoted to Class A Salem, and switched to Double A Portland Sea Dogs in 2013.
-In 2015, he was named hitting coach of the AAA Pawtucket Red Sox, and moved with the team when they left Pawtucket for Worcester in 2021.
+On January 10, 2011, Gedman returned to organized baseball when he was named hitting coach for the Lowell Spinners, the Red Sox' Class A Short Season affiliate in the New York–Penn League, returning to the Boston organization after a two-decade absence.
+In 2012, Gedman was promoted to Class A Salem, and switched to Double-A Portland Sea Dogs in 2013.
+In 2015, he was named hitting coach of the Triple-A Pawtucket Red Sox, and moved with the team when they left Pawtucket for Worcester in 2021.
+He remained with the Worcester Red Sox as their hitting coach through the 2024 season.

+In January 2025, the Red Sox named Gedman as a player development hitting adviser.